andrew-ge-wu/Site/content/posts/kafka-basics.md

 A workflow using a schema registry:

 * The serializer places a call to the schema registry, to see if it has a format for the data the application wants to publish.
-If it does, schema registry passes that format to the application’s serializer, which uses it to filter out incorrectly formatted messages.
+If it does, schema registry passes that format to the application's serializer, which uses it to filter out incorrectly formatted messages.

-* After checking the schema is authorized, it’s automatically serialized and there’s no effort you need to put into it.
+* After checking the schema is authorized, it's automatically serialized and there's no effort you need to put into it.
 The message will, as expected, be delivered to the Kafka topic.

 * Your consumers will handle deserialization, making sure your data pipeline can quickly evolve and continue to have clean data.
 You simply need to have all applications call the schema registry when publishing.